synergy2411/nov25-angular/refs/read_me.md

 - RouterOutlet: space to load the component template
 - RouterLink: Prevent page reloading
 - Router Service: programmatic navigation
-- Route Guard: CanActivate - allow / disallow to enter into the route
+- Route Guard:
+  > CanActivate - allow / disallow to enter into the route
+  > CanDeactivate - allow / disallow to leave the route

 ## Hashbang Mode